-Taking a step back, I'm going to point out the obvious and state that I wouldn't be writing about city blogging on my global travel blog's Lifestyle Design and Blog Your Trip series if I didn't think there was money to be made in travel writing.
+Taking a step back, I'm going to point out the obvious and state that I wouldn't be writing about city blogging on my global travel blog if I didn't think there was a good reason for it.

 Unfortunately, when it comes to income generation a global travel blog is not it.
 (A more detailed analysis is included in this article.)

 The reason for that is you are too far removed from the point of sale.

 Is a reader of yours going to go out and immediately book a $3,000 vacation because they read a blog post of yours?
 No. You may influence their decision to go on the trip, but that could be 6 months, 12 months, or 5 years down the road.
 Odds are good they're not going to return to your site to book a trip via your affiliate link to say thanks for the 30 seconds of information you provided them.

 The best global blogging can do is grab someone's attention on trips they were already planning to take and in the process of booking that very day.
 I hate to be the bearer of bad news, but this means your conversion rate is going to be practically zero, and this is true even for us.
 Now fashion bloggers on the other hand can make millions of dollars because their entire market is built on impulse buys right that very second- which shoppers are more than willing to do each and every day.

 City blogs may still be on the less-impulse end of the spectrum, but let's go through the ways it is better than a global blog: